 We have a suite of CAD, virtual and rapid prototyping capabilities.
 Some of our research focuses on user-centred design, specifically looking at design for older people or those with additional support needs.

 Our researchers make use of a suite of digital design and prototyping equipment within our digital design and manufacturing studio, as well as leading edge CAD programs and modelling and simulation tools.
-Find out more about our work in the area of creativity and innovation.

 The Mobiquitous Lab